What is HR analytics?

-Incorporating these practices can pave a smooth path for effective integration of HR analytics:
+Incorporating the following practices can pave a smooth path for effective integration of HR analytics:

 - Create a plan.
-Determine the business issues to focus on, ranking the most pressing ones first.
-Include a detailed breakdown of the HR functions and how to adjust them to improve the business problems.
-Identify metrics to use that will promote results and elevate HR functions to reach long-term goals.
+Determine the issues to focus on, ranking the most pressing ones first.
+Include a detailed breakdown of the HR functions and how to adjust them to overcome the company’s business challenges.
+Identify metrics to drive results and elevate HR functions to reach long-term goals.

 - Prepare HR personnel.
-Request that HR personnel evaluates the current analytics level of the company.
+Request that HR team members evaluate how influential the role of HR analytics is in developing the company’s business strategy.
 Once they cultivate an awareness of their standing and determine what they need to do to reach the next level, they can take steps to progress.

 - Educate HR professionals.
-Analytics brings an abundance of AI that challenges the status quo at work, so HR professionals must equip themselves with the knowledge to ride the oncoming tech waves.
-HR leaders can help HR generalists and business partners adapt to the digital transformation by facilitating their analytics education.
-In this way, employees can gradually acclimate to the rise of analytics in the work culture.
+Analytics brings an abundance of AI that challenges the status quo at work, so HR professionals must educate themselves about developing technological trends.
+HR leaders can help HR generalists and business partners adapt to the digital transformation by facilitating professional development opportunities.

 - Ensure legal compliance.
-Explain the legal guidelines to managers, executives, and HR personnel to avoid breaching employees’ rights and privacy.
-It’s crucial to behave with transparency concerning the type and amount of data that the company collects.
-HR leaders should consult a specialist in employment law to assist them in following regulations and implementing bylaws.
+It’s up to HR to ensure managers, executives, individual contributors, and other HR team members understand the importance of complying with local and national labor and privacy laws.
+Be transparent concerning the type and amount of data the company collects.
+HR leaders can consult a specialist in employment law to assist them in following regulations and implementing bylaws.

 Why should HR analytics be part of the modern HR strategy?